Eric Schmitt: Missouri Attorney General (2019–2023)

-Elections

-2020

-Governor Mike Parson appointed Schmitt to the office of Attorney General of Missouri to succeed Josh Hawley, who was elected to the U.S. Senate in 2018.
+Governor Mike Parson appointed Schmitt as Missouri Attorney General to succeed Josh Hawley, who was elected to the U.S. Senate in 2018.
 Schmitt took office in January 2019.
-In 2020, he was elected to another term.
+In 2020, he was elected to a full term.

-Health care
+Schmitt resigned as attorney general in 2023 after his election to the U.S. Senate in 2022.

+Affordable Care Act

 Schmitt filed lawsuits to have the Affordable Care Act invalidated by courts.
-After Missouri voters approved a constitutional amendment to expand Medicaid coverage in the state, Schmitt supported Republican lawmakers who refused to implement the expansion.
+After Missouri voters approved a constitutional amendment to expand Medicaid coverage in the state, he argued that Republican lawmakers and Governor Mike Parson could legally refuse to implement the expansion.
+The Missouri Supreme Court rejected that position in a 2021 ruling.

 COVID-19 pandemic

 During the COVID-19 pandemic in Missouri, Schmitt filed lawsuits to prevent St. Louis County from implementing public health restrictions (such as restrictions on indoor dining, mask mandates and limits on gatherings) to reduce COVID-19's spread.
-He opposed the release of some inmates with violent felonies from jail during the pandemic, a measure that had been proposed to reduce COVID-19 spread in detention facilities.
+He opposed the release from jail of some inmates charged with violent felonies during the pandemic, a measure that had been proposed to reduce COVID-19 spread in detention facilities.

 Schmitt was involved in efforts to combat scammers and price gougers attempting to profiteer off COVID-19.
 In March 2020, he sued televangelist Jim Bakker and Morningside Church Productions, Inc. for falsely claiming that "Silver Solution" (colloidal silver) was an effective COVID-19 treatment.

-On April 21, 2020, Schmitt filed a lawsuit in the U.S. District Court for the Eastern District of Missouri on behalf of the State of Missouri against the Chinese government, Chinese Communist Party, and other Chinese officials and institutions, alleging that their actions to suppress information, arrest whistleblowers, and deny COVID-19's contagious nature led to loss of life and severe economic consequences in Missouri.
-Missouri is the first state to sue China over the COVID-19 pandemic.
+In April 2020, on behalf of the State of Missouri, Schmitt sued the Chinese government, Chinese Communist Party, and other Chinese officials and institutions in the U.S. District Court for the Eastern District of Missouri, alleging that their actions to suppress information, arrest whistleblowers, and deny COVID-19's contagious nature led to loss of life and severe economic consequences in Missouri.
+Missouri is the first state to sue China over the pandemic.
+Schmitt described the lawsuit as a historic accountability measure, but legal experts called it a public relations stunt.
+The nine defendants were not served for more than a year after the complaint's filing, and the state spent $12,000 to translate the complaint into Chinese.
+In July 2022, U.S. District Judge Stephen N. Limbaugh Jr. dismissed the suit for lack of subject-matter jurisdiction, noting that the defendants enjoyed sovereign immunity.

 In August 2021, Schmitt sued local school districts in Missouri after they implemented mask mandates.
 In September 2021, he sued Jackson County, Missouri, for enforcing an order that required restaurants to comply with a mask mandate.
 In November 2021, the Missouri Department of Health concluded a study that found that mask mandates in Missouri reduced COVID-19 infections and deaths.

+Criminal prosecutions and convictions

+In 2019, Schmitt launched the SAFE Kit Initiative to reduce the backlog of untested sexual assault kits in Missouri.
+As of October 2021, approximately two thousand kits had been examined under the initiative and thousands remained to be tested.